What are you looking for?

 Why it matters: Attracting and retaining exceptional educators ensures consistency, builds institutional knowledge, and creates a stable, high-performing learning community.

-• icon Enhanced new staff onboarding programme (3-day orientation)
+• Enhanced new staff onboarding programme (3-day orientation)

 1.6 Educational Infrastructure Enhancement